ccameron2/PingTracker/README.md

 - Run GenerateProjects.bat
 - Open the generated solution and build each project
 - Run the program from visual studio
-- (There may be an issue with "#include SDL_Internal.h in one of the SDL files".
-If you get this, comment out the include, im not sure whats going on there)

 ### Linux
 Coming soon